PEXANE2/azure-docs.tr-tr/articles/hdinsight/storm/apache-storm-develop-java-topology.md

              args: ["word"]           # field(s) to group on
     ```

-1. Aşağıdaki açıklanan düzeltmeleri yapmak için açmak `pom.xml` üzere aşağıdaki komutu girin:
+1. Aşağıdaki açıklanan düzeltmeleri yapmak için açmak üzere aşağıdaki komutu girin `pom.xml` :

     ```cmd
     notepad pom.xml